-Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed \$10 for Level One drugs \$10 for Level One drugs by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$40 for Level Two drugs \$40 for Level Two drugs • Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, \$60 for Level Three drugs \$60 for Level Three drugs except those listed as not covered.
-25% of the amount that the Plan pays to the dispensing 25% of the amount that the Plan pays to the dispensing • Insulin pharmacy for Level Four pharmacy for Level Four Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery drugs drugs devices and blood glucose monitors approved by us Colorado: Colorado: Disposable needles and syringes for the administration of covered medications 2.5 applicable copays for a 90-day supply of prescribed maintenance 2.5 applicable copays for a 90-day supply of prescribed maintenance Self administered injectable drugs drugs, when ordered drugs, when ordered Oral fertility drugs through our mail order through our mail order Growth hormone program, or 3 times the applicable copay at program, or 3 times the applicable copay at Drugs for sexual dysfunction participating retail participating retail Weight loss drugs pharmacies. pharmacies.
-Note: Drugs to treat sexual dysfunction are limited.
+Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: \$10 copay for Level One drugs \$40 copay for Level Two \$10 copay for Level One drugs \$40 copay for Level Two Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered. drugs \$60 copay for Level Three drugs \$60 copay for Level Three • Insulin drugs drugs Diabetes supplies including testing agents, lancet devices, alcohol swabs, glucose elevating agents, insulin delivery devices and blood glucose monitors 25% of the amount that the Plan pays to the dispensing pharmacy for Level Four 25% of the amount that the Plan pays to the dispensing pharmacy for Level Four Disposable needles and syringes for the administration of covered medications drugs 2.5 applicable copays for a drugs 2.5 applicable copays for a Self administered injectable drugs 90-day supply of prescribed 90-day supply of prescribed Oral fertility drugs maintenance drugs, when maintenance drugs, when Growth hormone ordered through our mail- order program ordered through our mail- order program Drugs for sexual dysfunction h • Weight loss drugs Note: Drugs to treat sexual dysfunction are limited.
 Contact the Plan for dosage limits.
 You pay the applicable drug copay up to the dosage limits, and all charges after that.
-Illinois: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program or participating retail pharmacies.
-Illinois: 2.5 applicable copays for a 90-day supply of prescribed maintenance drugs, when ordered through our mail-order program or participating retail pharmacies.
-Women's contraceptive drugs and devices, including the morning after pill Nothing Nothing Prenatal vitamins Tobacco cessation drugs • Vitamin D and aspirin for adults age 65 and older
+Women's contraceptive drugs and devices, including the morning after pill Nothing Nothing Prenatal vitamins Tobacco cessation drugs • Vitamin D and aspirin for adults age 65 and older Note: The above over-the-counter drugs and devices approved by the FDA require a written prescription by an approved provider.
+Some restrictions apply.